zameer-Gimba/radiocity-radiative-energy-harvesting/docs/PHYSICS_AUDIT.md

 - Fiorino, A., et al. (2018).
 Nanogap near-field thermophotovoltaics. *Nature Nanotechnology, 13*, 806–811.
 - Fan, D., et al. (2020).
 Near-perfect photon utilization in an air-bridge thermophotovoltaic cell. *Nature, 586*, 237–241.

-These references are starting points for the formal literature review; the paper should later use the agreed APA style consistently.
+These references are starting points for the formal literature review; the paper would later use APA style.